ujkuo/ujkuo.github.io/content/_index.md

 and have also served as a tutor and a mentor for 40+ high school students and families for 5+ years.

 ##### Position
-- Research Professional at [Chicago Booth](https://www.chicagobooth.edu), incoming.
+- Research Professional at [Chicago Booth](https://www.chicagobooth.edu), Jul.
+2024 - Present.

 ##### Education
 - B.B.A. in [Information Management](https://management.ntu.edu.tw/en/IM),